ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 Bugs are a bit different.
 They are problems that show up when you use software, and they can be quite tricky.
 There are a few types of bugs:

--**Functional Bugs:** These make software not do what it's supposed to do.
+- **Functional Bugs:** These make software not do what it's supposed to do.
 Think of a cooking recipe that, when followed, doesn't give you the right meal.
 For instance:

   ```python
   def calculate_total(items):